-Mentored by masters such as acclaimed Canadian wildlife artist Robert Bateman, Tiessen has exhibited his work since 2006 in over 100 exhibitions including the National Gallery of Canada, and is frequently juried into group exhibitions throughout the United States.
-He has sold upwards to 150 originals and hundreds of limited edition giclée prints to private/corporate Canadian and international collectors.
+Mentored by masters like acclaimed Canadian artist Robert Bateman, Tiessen has exhibited his work since 2006 in over 100 exhibitions including the National Gallery of Canada and prominent galleries in the United States.
+He has sold over 150 original works and hundreds of limited edition giclée prints to private and corporate Canadian and international collectors.

 "While I was incredibly fortunate to be mentored under acclaimed wildlife artist Robert Bateman and began my career as a teenager in the Canadian wildlife art scene, I eventually found my own style, which I coined “Narrative Hyper-Surrealism.”
 In my subject matter I often juxtapose animals with abandoned remnants of human civilizations, highlighting irony and parody, the hallmarks of postmodern art.
 This is best seen in my first thematic body of work Streams in the Wasteland (2015-2021), inspired by nature’s reclamation in the biblical book of Isaiah.

 The choice to paint on shaped non-quadrilateral wood panels was intuitive, as I found rectangles and squares non-conducive to my organic subject matter.
 The format of non-rectangular oil paintings draws upon the ‘shaped canvas’ of the abstract colour field painters, as well as medieval iconography.
 I also design Renaissance-inspired tabernacle and altarpiece frames, which provide an interpretive framework for the spiritual themes conveyed in my work.